Study in South Africa

 How to apply

-Each university in South Africa has its own system on their website that allows future students to apply for and enrol in their degree programmes.
+Each university in South Africa has its own system on its website that allows future students to apply for and enrol in their degree programmes.
 So, once you select the university of your choice, you can go through their application and submit your materials there.

-Here are some of the basic requirements you’ll need for every application:
+Here are some of the basic requirements you’ll need for every university application in South Africa:

-• A scan of your diploma (high school or Bachelor’s degree)
+- A scan of your diploma (high school or Bachelor’s degree)

-• A transcript/record of your previous courses
+- A transcript/record of your previous courses

-• A scan of your passport and/or birth certificate
+- A scan of your passport and/or birth certificate

-• Your CV
+- Your CV

-• Testing scores
+- Testing scores

-• Evidence of scholarship or funding
+- Evidence of scholarship or funding

-• Letters of recommendation (between 2-3)
+- Letters of recommendation (between 2-3)

-• Portfolio and/or writing samples
+- Portfolio and/or writing samples

 Helpful ways to make sure you qualify for a university in South Africa